larammerce/docs/8.x/theme-development/directories.md

 [[toc]]

-There are many different parts that come together to make the Larammerce platform work.
-In fact, in the base structure Larammerce, To maintain the class structure of directories in a database, you use the parent method of a tree pointer, a tree in which each object points to a parent.
+As the essential part, Directories are the system's main body; they represent the structure of dynamic routes and hold the content of related web pages so that everything shown in the e-commerce is a part of one or more directories or placed underneath one.

-Let's take a look at directory properties and relationships.
+Directory is a Laravel model that extends Eloquent BaseModel to manage the content of directories existing in the system.
+Let's take a shallow look at the properties and relationships of the Directory class.

 ### Directories properties table